Basis-Theory/basistheory-integration-guides/collections/guides/manage_applications_terraform/index.md

 ### Set up the basistheory provider

 Firstly, you'll need to configure the `terraform` configuration block in a `main.tf` file.
 Let's add a source for where to pull down our Terraform provider, and pin the version as well.
+View the latest version available [here](https://registry.terraform.io/providers/Basis-Theory/basistheory).

 ```terraform
 terraform {